MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 Before you can send a proactive message to a user, the user will have to send at least one reactive style message to your bot.

-You need to send one message to the bot since it needs to get the a reference to the activity object and save it somewhere for future use.
+You need to send one message to the bot since it needs to get a reference to the activity object and save it somewhere for future use.
 You can think of the activity object as the users address as it contains information about the channel they came in on, their user ID, the conversation ID, and even the server that should receive any future messages.
 This object is simple JSON and should be saved whole without tampering.

 Let's start with a short code snippet that shows how to save the conversation reference anytime the user says subscribe:
 ```javascript